torunar/flying-toasters-xscreensaver/README.md

 ## Building locally

-1. Install `libx11-dev` and `libxpm-dev` libraries.
+1. Install `gcc` and `libx11-dev` and `libxpm-dev` libraries.
-2. Run `make all` from the source code directory.
+2. Run `make build` from the source code directory to build from source.
+3. Built screensaver will be put into the `bin` directory.
+Type `make run` to preview it in windowed mode.